collective/Products.Poi/Products/Poi/README.txt

  Add a Tracker, and use the "state" menu to open it for submissions.

-The tracker front pages allows you to browse for issues by release, state or topic, as well as search for issues.
+The tracker front pages allows you to browse for issues by release, state or area, as well as search for issues.
 Note that if you are not tracking software releases, you can leave the list of "releases" empty, and organisation by release will be turned off.
-The fields for topics and category come pre-configured with simple values that presume you are tracking software bugs.
+The fields for areas and issue types come pre-configured with simple values that presume you are tracking software bugs.
 You can change these to whatever you want.